ferrous26/Jenkins-Installer-OS-X/README.markdown

 # Jenkins Installer for Mac OS X

+NOTE: The official Jenkins installer has become much more mature since this project started.
+The only advantage to using this installer now is that it comes with the a control script.

 This project aims to create a Mac OS installer package for setting up Jenkins on a Mac.

 Right now it is just a simple MacRuby script, but it has most of the features that the installer will have.